+Supporting Units

-Supporting Unit: Department of Mechanical & Industrial Engineering
+Department of Mechanical & Industrial Engineering

-Overview:
+Overview

-The Collaborative Master's Specialization in Psychology and Engineering (PsychEng) is between the Department of Mechanical & Industrial Engineering (MIE) in the Faculty of Applied Science & Engineering (FASE) and the Department of Psychology (PSY) in the Faculty of Arts & Science (FAS).
+The Collaborative Specialization in Psychology and Engineering (PsychEng) is between the Department of Mechanical & Industrial Engineering (MIE) in the Faculty of Applied Science & Engineering (FASE) and the Department of Psychology (PSY) in the Faculty of Arts & Science (FAS).

 Engineering involves the creative application of science to the design of systems, processes, structures and technologies.
 Psychology is a science that focuses on the mind and behavior of people and animals to understand individuals and groups across all levels of analyses, from the cellular to the cultural.
 The Psychology and Engineering Collaborative Specialization supports graduate students and faculty interested in contributing to the growing interdisciplinary scholarship at the nexus of psychology and engineering.
 Fields of study that may benefit from this collaborative specialization include, but are not limited to: human factors, design theory and methodology, artificial intelligence and information engineering, operations research, and robotics.
 This specialization strengthens ties between the two departments, and may propel research of interest to both beyond what is possible individually.

-Upon successful completion of the degree requirements of the participating home department and the collaborative specialization, students receive the notation "Completed Collaborative Specialization in Psychology and Engineering" on their transcript and parchment.
+Upon successful completion of the master's and/or doctoral degree requirements of the home department and the collaborative specialization, students receive the notation "Completed Collaborative Specialization in Psychology and Engineering" on their transcript and parchment.

-Contact and Address:
+Contact and Address

-Web: http://gradstudies.engineering.utoronto.ca/ E-mail: psych\eng@mie.utoronto.ca Telephone: 416-946-3028 Fax: 416-978-7753
+Web: http://gradstudies.engineering.utoronto.ca/collaborative-specialization-psychologyengineering-psycheng/

+Email: psych\eng@mie.utoronto.ca

+Telephone: (416) 946-3028

+Fax: (416) 978-7753

-Collaborative Specialization in Psychology and Engineering Department of Mechanical & Industrial Engineering 5 King's College Road Toronto, Ontario M5S 3G8 Canada
+Collaborative Specialization in Psychology and Engineering Department of Mechanical and Industrial Engineering 5 King's College Road Toronto, Ontario M5S 3G8 Canada

-Psychology and Engineering: Master's Degree Level
+Master's Level

-Admission Requirements:
+Admission Requirements

-- Applicants to the collaborative specialization must apply to and be admitted to both the collaborative specialization and a graduate degree program in one of the collaborative departments.
-Applicant statement of purpose that describes background experience relating to Psychology and Engineering, and motivation for pursuing graduate studies in PsychEng. - Supervisor letter of recommendation in support of student's application to PsychEng.
+- Applicants to the collaborative specialization must first apply to and be admitted to a master'slevel graduate degree program in one of the collaborative departments.
+Next, application to the collaborative specialization requires: - Applicant statement of purpose that describes background experience relating to Psychology and Engineering, and motivation for pursuing graduate studies in PsychEng. - o Supervisor letter of recommendation in support of student's application to PsychEng.